- The English Major

 Majoring in English requires the completion of ten courses offered or approved by the Department.
 The Department’s courses are organized into four levels.
 The courses numbered in the 100s cover a variety of topics, but all center on close reading and frequent writing.
 The courses in the 200s introduce students to literary, film, and cultural studies, and to creative writing.
 Each of these courses engages with a particular approach, method, genre, medium, period, or discourse.
 Open to all, they are intended to provide majors with a foundational understanding of fields of study in English.
 The courses in the 300s address specific topics in film and cultural studies, individual authors, and literary history, criticism, and theory.
 This level also includes advanced creative writing.
 Courses in the 400s teach students the vital intellectual skills of how to frame a research question and conduct independent research.
 These courses are seminars, limited in enrollment and normally for junior and senior majors; because they entail high-level exploration that sometimes leads to thesis work or other exciting projects, majors might want to take more than one.
 Also in the 400s are senior tutorial courses: these do not count toward the junior seminar requirement.

-Majors are required to take at least one 100 course, at least three 200 courses, and a 400-level seminar.
+Class of 2016 and 2017 majors are required to take at least one 100 course, at least three 200 courses, and a 400-level seminar.
 One of these courses must substantially address material from the period before 1800.
 While special topics also have 400 numbers, a special topics course cannot count as the 400-level seminar.

 In designing their major, all students work closely with their advisor in defining an area of concentration within the range of offerings in English studies.
 Upon declaring the major, all students must submit to the Department a statement of concentration which defines a field of inquiry structured around no fewer than three interrelated English courses.
 This statement articulates the student’s understanding of how the named courses cohere in a field of concentration, along with courses in other disciplines or languages that may be related to the primary focus of the English major.
 In consultation with the advisor, the statement of concentration is regularly reviewed and it may be revised to accommodate shifts of emphasis in the student’s curricular choices.
 An updated concentration statement must be signed by the advisor and submitted to the Department in order to complete a major in English.